dgaydukov/cert-aws/files/sa.md

 ```
 Multi-volume snapshots - point-in-time snapshots for all ebs volumes attached to an ec2.
 After creation each snapshot treated as separate one.
 It's a best practice to tag multi-volume snapshots so you can manage them as single entity.
-DLM (Data Lifecycle Manager) - manage the lifecycle of snapshot creating for ebs.
+DLM (Data Lifecycle Manager) - manage the lifecycle of ebs snapshot.
 If you combine it with CloudWatch and CloudTrail you get complete backup solution for ebs.
 You can create/manage snapshots manually but using DLM is best practice.
 DLM execute snapshot management based on policies defined when you create dlm.
 When you create snapshot policy you have to enter:
 * resource type: VOLUME - for single ebs volume, INSTANCE - for all ebs volumes for ec2 (multi-volume snapshot)